-7. Dividend Policy of the Company
+6. Dividend Policy of the Company

-The Company does not have an established dividend policy; the profit of the Company (or other Company's own sources, if applicable) is distributed in the manner approved by the General Meeting according to the economic results of the Company based on a proposal of the Board of Directors and after a review of the proposal by the Supervisory Board.
+The Company does not have an established dividend policy; the General Meeting decides on the distribution of the Company's profit (or other Company's own sources, if applicable) according to the economic results of the Company, based on a proposal of the Board of Directors and after a review of the proposal by the Supervisory Board.
 In general, the shares in profit are usually paid to the Company's shareholders, provided that all the statutory criteria are met, from the Company's profit for the respective accounting period remaining after the payment of tax and other similar liabilities and, if approved by the General Meeting of the Company, also from a part of the Company's retained earnings from prior years.
-In accordance with Articles 6 (7) and 23 (5) of the Company's Articles of Association, valid and effective in 2021 as well as in accordance with the Act No. 90/2012 Coll., on Commercial Companies and Cooperatives (Business Corporations Act) is based on the proportion of the nominal value of shares owned by that shareholder to the registered capital of the Company.
+In accordance with Articles 6 (7) and 23 (5) of the Company's Articles of Association that were in force and effect in 2022, as well as in accordance with Act No. 90/2012 Coll., on Companies and Cooperatives (the Corporations Act), as amended, the amount of the share in profit to be paid to each shareholder is determined based on the proportion of the nominal value of shares held by a particular shareholder to the registered capital of the Company.

-The shares in the Company's profit (in other Company's own sources) are paid to the Company's shareholders: in case of book-entered shares to those listed in the extract from the Issue Register of the Company, i.e. in the register of book-entered securities maintained in accordance with a special legal regulation as at the date decisive for exercising the right to a share in the profit and, in the case of certificated shares, to those listed in the list of the Company's shareholders as at the date decisive for exercising the right to a share in the profit (unless it is proven that the relevant entry in the list of the Company's shareholders as at that date fails to reflect the actual state of affairs).
+The shares in the Company's profit (in other Company's own sources) are paid to the Company's shareholders as follows: in the case of book-entered shares, to those listed in the extract from the Issue Register of the Company, i.e. in the register of book-entered securities maintained in accordance with a special legal regulation as at the date decisive for exercising the right to a share in profit and other Company's own sources and, in the case of certificated shares, to those listed in the list of the Company's shareholders as at the date decisive for exercising the right to a share in profit and other Company's own sources (unless it is proven that the relevant entry in the list of the Company's shareholders as at that date fails to reflect the actual state of affairs).

-8. Members of the administrative, management or supervisory bodies of Philip Morris ČR a.s. and other persons described in item 12.1. of Annex 1 to Commission Delegated Regulation (EU) 2019/980 of 14 March 2019 supplementing Regulation (EU) 2017/1129 of the European Parliament and of the Council as regards the format, content, scrutiny and approval of the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Commission Regulation (EC) No 809/2004 (hereinafter as the "Members of the supervisory bodies of or shareholders (partners) of other companies, except for the information referred to in the section of the Annual Report titled
+7. Members of the administrative, management or supervisory bodies of Philip Morris ČR a.s. and other persons described in item 12.1. of Annex 1 to Commission Delegated Regulation (EU) 2019/980 of 14 March 2019 supplementing Regulation (EU) 2017/1129 of the European Parliament and of the Council as regards the format, content, scrutiny and approval of the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Commission Regulation (EC) No 809/2004 (the "Members of the Company's Bodies")

-Company's Bodies")

-The Members of the Company's Bodies are not at present, and were not during the previous five years, members of any administrative, management or

-"Members of the Board of Directors, Supervisory Board and Audit Committee of Philip Morris ČR a.s.".
+The Members of the Company's Bodies are not at present, and were not in the previous five years, members of any administrative, management or supervisory bodies of or shareholders (partners) of other companies, except for the information referred to in the section of the Annual (Financial) Report titled "Members of the Board of Directors, Supervisory Board and Audit Committee of Philip Morris ČR a.s.".